mohit-jagatiya/instademo/README.md

 Open a new web browser and go to www.instagram.com and sign into your Instagram account that you just invited.
 Navigate to (Profile Icon) > Edit Profile > Apps and Websites > Tester Invites and accept the invitation.

-define insta app id and secrate in string file
+Define Instagram app id and secrate in string file
 -----------------------------------------------

     <string name="instagram_app_id">app_id</string>